DrMemCS/drmem/README.md

 DrMem is a young project.
 If you're looking for more complete solutions that are available now, here's a few options:

-- [EPICS](https://epics.anl.gov) is a professional control system used in particle accelerators and observatories around the world.
+- [EPICS](https://epics-controls.org/) is a professional control system used by particle accelerators and observatories around the world.
 - [Mister House](https://github.com/hollie/misterhouse) is a home
   automation system, written in Perl, that has been around for decades.